-University IT offers quick access to the statistics, analytics and modeling software packages through the Virtual Statistics Lab.
+University IT offers access to statistics, analytics, and modeling software packages for academic use through the Virtual Statistics Lab.
 These applications are hosted on UNT servers and presented virtually to your on- or off-campus computer, meaning that you may use these full applications without the need to install them on your local computer.

 1. Available applications